najwafizn-sudo/skylink-airways/README.md

-# skylink airways- Maximize ticket revenue of an airline
+# Skylink Airways- Maximize ticket revenue of an airline
 ## Project Overview
-SkyLink Airways Optimization System (SAOS) is a web-based Decision Support System developed using PHP and MySQL.
-The system assists airline management in optimizing flight operations, budget allocation and resource utilization using Linear Programming techniques.
+SkyLink Airways Optimization System is a web-based Decision Support System developed using PHP and MySQL.
+The system is designed to assists airline management in optimizing passenger allocation and maximizing revenue using Linear Programming techniques.

-Users can input flight routes, operational costs, passenger demand, and resource constraints to generate optimal decisions that maximize profit while maintaining operational efficiency.
+Users can input ticket prices, aircraft capacity and weight constraints anthe the system calculates the optimal number of passengers for each class (Economy and Business) to maximize total revenue.

 ## Features

-User Registration and Login

-Secure Password Hashing

 Flight & Budget Optimization

 Linear Programming Calculation

-Real-Time Result Interpretation
+Real-Time Result Display

-Optimization History Storage
+Constraint-Based Decision Support

 MySQL Database Integration